albertstill/react-router-tutorial/README.md

-# A vanilla universal server that mounts JSX into the entire DOM
+# A vanilla universal React server that mounts JSX into the entire DOM

 An example of how you could build a universal React app using vanilla React and React Router v4.